AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 **ns(n)** - non-symmetric unsigned encoded integer with maximum number of values n (i.e., output in range 0..n-1).

-This descriptor is similar to ceiling of the base 2 logarithm of the input n, but reduces wastage incurred when encoding non-power of two value ranges by encoding 1 fewer bits for the lower part of the value range.
-For example, when n is equal to 5, the encodings are as follows (full binary encodings are also presented for comparison):
+This descriptor is similar to ceiling of the base 2 logarithm of the input n, but reduces wastage incurred when encoding non-power of two value ranges by encoding one fewer bits for the lower part of the value range.
+For example, when n is equal to five, the encodings are as follows (full binary encodings are also presented for comparison):

 | Value | Full binary encoding | ns(n) encoding |
 | ----- | -------------------- | -------------- |